yekerr/PSense/docs/tutorial_discrete_conditioning.md

 Expectation Distance Max
 {0.039473684210526314, {eps -> -0.05, r1 -> 0}}
 ```
-The result above shows the maximum value `0.0395` is obtained when `eps` $= -0.05$.
+The result above shows that the maximum value `0.0395` is obtained when `eps` $= -0.05$.
 PSense further analyzes whether the distance grows linearly when the disturbance |`eps`| increases:
 ```
 Is Linear?
 False
 ```
-In this example the Expectation Distance is not linear so PSense outputs `False`.
+In this example the Expectation Distance does not grow linearly so PSense outputs `False`.

 * Kolmogorov–Smirnov Statistic